Koszul complexes and spectra of projective hypersurfaces with isolated singularities

-\ms Here the second condition is satisfied if $1$ is not an eigenvalue of $T_z$ and moreover the order of $T_z$ is prime to $d$ for any $z\in\Sg\,Z$.
-Note that the second assumption can be replaced with $H^{n-2}(f^{-1}(1),\C)=0$ if Question~2 is positively solved in this case (see Remark~(5.9) below for a picture in the optimal case). \sk The first author is partially supported by Institut Universitaire de France.
-The second author is partially supported by Kakenhi 24540039. \sk In Section~1 we prove Theorem~1 after reviewing graded local duality for the convenience of the reader.
-In Section~2 we explain some methods to calculate the Koszul cohomologies in certain cases.
-In Section~3 we recall some basics from the theory of spectra, and prove Proposition~(3.3), (3.4), and (3.5).
-In Section~4 we prove Theorem~2 after reviewing some facts from Gauss-Manin systems and Brieskorn modules.
-In Section~5 we calculate $\ddd^{(1)}$ in certain cases, and prove Theorems~(5.2) and (5.3). \bs\bs \vbox{\centerline{\bf 1.
-Graded local cohomology and graded duality} \bs\nin In this section we prove Theorem~1 after reviewing graded local duality for the convenience of the reader.} \ms\nin {\bf 1.1.~Graded local duality.} Let $R=\C[x_1,\dots,x_n]$, and $\mm=(x_1,\dots,x_n)\subset R$.
-Set
+\nin \sk Here we do {\it not\,} have to use \cite[Theorems 2 and 3]{wh} showing the $E_2$-degeneration of the pole order spectral sequence and the contribution of nonzero $M'_k$ to $\Rc_f$, see 5.10{5.10} below.
+It is conjectured that the condition $\tfrac{k}{d}\notin\Rc_Z$ follows from the inequality $k>(n{-}1)d{-}n$.
+This is valid for $n=3$, see for instance \cite{dFEM}.
+It is easy to show it if $k\ges(n{-}1)d$ or if all the singularities of $Z$ are homogeneous.
+In the case $k\ges 2d$ and $n=3$ or $k=2d{-}2$ and $f^{-1}(0)$ is an essential indecomposable reduced central hyperplane arrangement in $\C^3$, the equivalence (9{9}) is shown in \cite{Ba} using a completely different method.
+Note that $\max\Rc_f<2{-}\tfrac{1}{d}$ in the hyperplane arrangement case, see \cite[Theorem 1]{bha}.
+Another proof of this theorem for $n=3$ is given in \cite[Corollary 7.3]{DiSt3} using an estimate of Castelnuovo-Mumford regularity \cite[Corollary 3.5]{DIM}, see also \cite{Ba}.
+In general $\max\Rc_f<n$, $\max\Rc_Z<n{-}1$, see \cite{mic}. \sk The first named author was partially supported by Institut Universitaire de France.
+The second named author was partially supported by Kakenhi 24540039. \sk In Section~S1{1} we prove Theorem~T1{1} after reviewing graded local duality for the convenience of the reader.
+In Section~S2{2} we explain some methods to calculate the Koszul cohomologies in certain cases.
+In Section~S3{3} we recall some basics from the theory of spectra, and prove Propositions~P3.3{3.3}, P3.4{3.4}, and P3.5{3.5}.
+In Section~S4{4} we prove Theorem~T2{2} after reviewing some facts from Gauss-Manin systems and Brieskorn modules.
+In Section~S5{5} we calculate $\ddd^{(1)}$ in certain cases, and prove Theorems~T5.2{5.2} and T5.3{5.3}. \bs\bs\htt{S1}{} \vbox{\centerline{\bf 1.
+Graded local cohomology and graded duality} \bsn In this section we prove Theorem~T1{1} after reviewing graded local duality for the convenience of the reader.} \htt{1.1}{}\msn {\bf 1.1.~Graded local duality.} Let $R=\C[x_1,\dots,x_n]$, and $\mm=(x_1,\dots,x_n)\subset R$.
+Set \htt{1.1.1}{}

-Here $\Om_{\C^n}^k$ is algebraic, and $\Om^k$ is a finite free graded $R$-module with $\deg x_i=\deg dx_i=1$. \sk For a bounded complex of finitely generated graded $R$-modules $M^{\ssb}$, define
+\nin Here $\Om_{\C^n}^k$ is algebraic, and $\Om^k$ is a finite free graded $R$-module with $\deg x_i=\deg dx_i=1$. \sk For a bounded complex of finitely generated graded $R$-modules $M^{\ssb}$, define \htt{1.1.2}{}

-where $\D(M^{\ssb})$ can be defined by taking a graded free resolution $P^{\ssb}\to M^{\ssb}$. \sk For a finitely generated graded $R$-module $M$, set
+\nin where $\D(M^{\ssb})$ can be defined by taking a graded free resolution $P^{\ssb}\to M^{\ssb}$. \sk For a finitely generated graded $R$-module $M$, set \htt{1.1.3}{}